Regression adjustment in completely randomized experiments with many covariates: Abstract

 \section{Abstract}

-This paper is concerned with estimation and inference on average treatment effects in randomized controlled trials when researchers observe potentially many covariates.
-By employing Neyman's (1923) finite population perspective, we propose a bias-corrected regression adjustment estimator using cross-fitting, and show that the proposed estimator has favorable properties over existing alternatives.
-For inference, we derive the first and second order terms in the stochastic component of the regression adjustment estimators, study higher order properties of the existing inference methods, and propose a bias-corrected version of the HC3 standard error.
-The proposed methods readily extend to stratified experiments with large strata.
-Simulation studies show our cross-fitted estimator, combined with the bias-corrected HC3, delivers precise point estimates and robust size controls over a wide range of DGPs.
-To illustrate, the proposed methods are applied to real dataset on randomized experiments of incentives and services for college achievement following \citet*{angrist2009incentives}.
+This paper investigates estimation and inference for average treatment effects in completely randomized experiments when researchers observe potentially many covariates. { Within Neyman's (1923) design-based framework, allowing the number of covariates to grow more slowly than the sample size, we demonstrate that a cross-fitted regression adjustment estimator--adapted from \citet{aronow-middleton2013}--exhibits more favorable asymptotic properties than existing alternatives, such as Lin's (2013) regression adjustment estimator and the bias-corrected estimator of \citet{lei2021regression}.} For inference, we derive the first- and second-order terms in the stochastic expansions of regression-adjusted estimators, analyze the higher-order behavior of existing inference procedures, and introduce a modified version of the HC3 standard error.
+The proposed methods extend naturally to stratified experiments with large strata.
+Simulation studies show that the cross-fitted estimator, in combination with the modified HC3, provides accurate point estimates and reliable size control across a wide range of data-generating processes.